aangert/homebridge-musiccast-tv/README.md

 This plugin publishes MusicCast devices as HomeKit compatible TVs.
 It supports any number of inputs and volume control via the Apple TV Remote widget in the iOS Control Center.
+You can enable an additional fan service for volume control by adding `volumeFan = 1` and `volumeName` to your config.json.

 ## Configuration